kwaroran/RisuAI/README.md

 # RisuAI
 ![Screenshot_6](https://github.com/kwaroran/RisuAI/assets/116663078/cccb9b33-5dbd-47d7-9c85-61464790aafe)

-> A AIChat Frontend, with better security and accessibility.
+> A AIChat Frontend like Tavern, with great accessibility.
 Run in web or with installer.

 ## Features